 Fiber

-Fiber is an extremely important nutrient without which the human body cannot function properly.
-Dietary fiber provides a feeling of satiety, extremely helpful in the slimming process, and also supports the work of the entire digestive system.
+Fiber is an essential nutrient that the human body cannot function properly without.
+It provides a feeling of fullness, which is helpful in the weight loss process, and also supports the overall functioning of the digestive system.

-Dietary fiber is otherwise known as dietary fiber, a substance of plant origin that is not digested or absorbed in the digestive tract.
+Dietary fiber, also known as roughage, is a plant-based substance that is not digested or absorbed in the digestive tract.

 It is a mixture of polysaccharide and non-polysaccharide substances.
-These elements are often referred to as residual substances, which is why a diet rich in fibre is sometimes referred to as a fibre-rich diet.
+These elements are often referred to as residual substances, which is why a diet high in fiber is sometimes called a fiber-rich diet.

-The composition of the fiber includes compounds such as:
+The composition of fiber includes compounds such as:

 - cellulose,